-Question: As to the definition of "reaches" in the context of electronic forms of communications do you think that there is a need of a special provision, e.g. of the kind of Article 15(2) of the 1996 UNCITRAL Model Law on Electronic Commerce, or would a reference to it in the comments be sufficient?
-For this
+Question: As to the definition of "reaches" in the context of electronic forms of communications do you think that there is a need of a special provision, e.g. of the kind of Article 15(2) of the 1996 UNCITRAL Model Law on Electronic Commerce1, or would a reference to it in the comments be sufficient?
+For this latter approach see e.g. with respect to question when a funds transfer becomes effective, Art.
+6.1.8(2) UNIDROIT Principles and Comment 2 to it.

-&lt;sup>1 "Unless otherwise agreed between the originator and the addressee, the time of receipt of a data message is determined as follows:
+1 "Unless otherwise agreed between the originator and the addressee, the time of receipt of a data message is determined as follows:

-(a) if the addressee has designated an information system for the purpose of receiving data messages, receipt occurs:
+(a) if the addressee has designated an information system for the purpose of receiving data messages, receipt occurs: (i) at the time when the data message enters the designated information system; or